 The boardwalk trail borders a gorgeous golf course – Cabot Links.
 And on a clear day you can even see Prince Edward Island.
 For beach lovers, this is a can’t miss stop!

-Tips for a Great Trip
+Tips for a Great Time on Cape Breton Hiking Trails

-Check the park website to be aware of any construction or other notices.
+1. Check the park website to be aware of any construction or other notices.
 The roads are very winding and have some steep areas, so it may not be ideal for people towing a trailer or larger rigs.

 Go early or later in the day to avoid the big crowds and have better luck with parking.
-Although, the Skyline Trail did have an RV parking area, finding a spot may be an issue at the other trail heads.
+Although, the Skyline Trail did have an RV parking area, finding a spot may be an issue at the other trailheads.
 And some may not have many spots even for a normal-sized car on weekends.
-A lot of the look-out points may be a bit cramped as well, so plan ahead.
+A lot of the lookout points may be a bit cramped as well, so plan ahead.

-Participate in Parks Canada events and tours.
+3. Participate in Parks Canada events and tours.
 The park has some awesome activities for visitors – either for free or at a low cost.
 We loved the free Kitchen Party we mentioned at the beginning of this post.
 You can also learn how to have a lobster boil or go on a night-time lantern walk!
 Just check in at the visitor center to see what is going on throughout the week.

-Don’t forget to eat!
+6. Don't forget to eat!
 This is the #1 rule in our rolling home.
 Luckily, we have plenty of food in the RV with us.
-But, that didn’t stop us from trying some local cuisine.
+But, that didn't stop us from trying some local cuisine.

 The Rusty Anchor in Pleasant Bay made for a great lunch break with amazing views.